2023 Most Popular English Language & Literature Master's Degree Schools in Maryland

 Of the 12 students majoring in English language and literature at Towson, 33% are male and 67% are female.

-Full English Language & Literature at Towson University Report
+Read full report on English Language & Literature at Towson University

-Goucher College ranked #6 on this year’s Most Popular English Language & Literature Master’s Degree Schools in Maryland list.
-Located in the city of Baltimore, Goucher is a private not-for-profit school with a small student population.
+Goucher College came in at #6 in this year’s edition of the Most Popular English Language & Literature Master’s Degree Schools in Maryland ranking.
+Located in the small city of Baltimore, Goucher is a private not-for-profit college with a small student population.

 Of the 11 students majoring in English language and literature at Goucher, 18% are male and 82% are female.

-With a ranking of #7, Bowie State University did quite well on this year’s most popular schools for English language and literature students working on their master’s degree.
-Bowie State University is a moderately-sized public school located in the suburb of Bowie.
+Bowie State University did quite well in this year’s ranking of the most popular places for English language and literature students to get a master’s degree.
+It came in at #7 on the list.
+Bowie State University is a moderately-sized public school located in the large suburb of Bowie.

 Women make up 78% of the English language and literature majors at the school.